Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

 - *Status*
     Connection status.
 The following statuses are available:
     - ![Status](../../Assets/Icons/Status01.png "[Status]") **Active**
-        The connection is enabled and data is being synchronized via the connection.
+        The connection is enabled, and data is being synchronized via the connection.
     - ![Status](../../Assets/Icons/Status04.png "[Status]") **Inactive**
-        The connection is disabled and no data is being synchronized via the connection.
+        The connection is disabled, and no data is being synchronized via the connection.

 - *Driver*
     Driver name.